 \subsection{Labeling by physical principles}

-As discussed in Section \ref{Sec:intro}, a key component of the proposed AISEL framework, different from data augmentation, is the incorporation of \textit{physical knowledge} into learning.
-This is due to the circumstances of real-world applications in manufacturing and healthcare -- (i) the size of the historical records are small, leading to a poor learning model; and (ii) thanks to the advances in domain research, physical knowledge is oftentimes available yet expensive in implementation.
+A key component of the proposed AISEL framework, different from data augmentation, is the incorporation of \textit{physical knowledge} while learning.
+This is due to the circumstances of real-world applications in manufacturing and healthcare: (i) the size of the historical records is small, leading to a poor learning model; and (ii) thanks to the advances in domain research, physical knowledge is oftentimes available yet expensive in implementation.
 Therefore, we want to build a bridge to efficiently combine both the historical data (via the learning model) and physical knowledge (via physical labeling).
 The resulting model can be viewed as one that has learned from data and been taught by physical knowledge, and therefore better performance can be achieved.

 Here, we \textit{efficiently} incorporate physical knowledge via a complementary AISEL dataset.
 Specifically, we separately acquire the input image and the output label.
 For virtual images, \eqref{equ:seq_sp} is used to efficiently sample a set of features to minimize the predictive uncertainty, and GIN is then used to map those features to images.
 Meanwhile, for the labels, we use the physical labeling method at hand.
 We then combine the actual dataset and AISEL dataset to learn the downstream classification model.
 With the proposed uncertainty sampling method, our AISEL dataset (i) contains complementary information from physical knowledge, and (ii) efficiently exploit and explore the image space, and therefore improves the downstream learning performance.